 S-TEC autopilot that gives you autopilot wing leveler capability even if the vacuum gyros or vacuum pump fails.

-    The Diamond Star and the '77 Cessna 172 has an altitude hold feature on its
+The Diamond Star, the '77 and 2005 Cessna 172's have an altitude hold feature on its

 autopilot, something our fliers really enjoy.

 Pilots in the lower (Restricted) level of membership fly the Cessna 172's at $8/hr more than the rate shown below than those in the more expensive (Full) membership level.
 Other restrictions on the lower membership level include a restriction on how far out in time you may schedule (7 days) and a restriction to single day reservations.
 See the Bylaws for more information about the club membership levels.

 You may join at either level and may elect to move up to the higher level at any time your finances and schedule permit.
 All the aircraft are certified for VFR and IFR Flight.

 Note: Even though student pilots may join the Full membership level in order to avoid the 7 day scheduling restricton, they are still limited to flying the Cessna 152 (and 172's when signed off) until they become private pilots.

 Effective 3/7/2014, hourly tach rates for flying Club aircraft are: